Schedule Consultation

 Wrapping Up

 A well-designed media wall benefits from early planning, not last-minute decisions.
-From layout and sightlines to electrical coordination and material selection, the best results come from integrating these elements from jump.
-If you’re planning a living space renovation in NYC, involving a design-build team like Gallery early helps means your media wall will be factored in early, allowing for both functional and seamless design.
+From layout and sightlines to electrical coordination and material selection, the best results come from integrating these elements from the start.
+If you’re planning a living space renovation in NYC, involving a design-build team like Gallery early guarantees your media wall is planned alongside framing, electrical, and finishes, allowing for both functional and seamless design.

 Considering a full-home renovation that includes a living room overhaul?
 Contact Gallery to learn how our full-service design-build approach brings clarity, coordination, and thoughtful execution to every project.